Explainer-How China Evergrande's debt troubles pose a systemic risk

 WHAT HAVE REGULATORS SAID?

-The People's Bank of China and the China Banking and Insurance Regulatory Commission summoned Evergrande's executives in August and warned that it needed to reduce its debt risks and prioritise stability.
+The People's Bank of China and the China Banking and Insurance Regulatory Commission warned Evergrande in August that it needed to reduce its debt risks.

-Evergrande must "actively diffuse debt risk and maintain real estate and financial markets stability," they said in a joint statement, and "earnestly implement strategic arrangements made by the central government to ensure the stable and healthy development of the real estate market, and strive to keep operations stable".

 Media reports said regulators have approved an Evergrande proposal to renegotiate payment deadlines with banks and other creditors.
 The Guangzhou government is also seeking opinions from Evergrande's major lenders about setting up a creditor committee.